andrew-a-hale/simple-data-pipeline/post.md

 ## Post

-Trying new data engineering tools can be difficult because they are either too small and not interesting or too large and don't get completed.
-The satisifaction out of data engineering comes from solving business problems in complex environments and spending time on toy-problems loses interest fast.
+Trying new data engineering tools can be difficult because we need a problem to apply them to.
+Finding a problem of the right size is difficult - they can be either too small and not interesting or too large and don't get completed.

-But we do need to invent some toy-problems to learn and play with new technologies...
+But we do need to invent some toy-problems to experiment with new technologies...
 So this is my reusable toy-problem that runs entirely locally.

 Here is a link to the github repo: [link]